Craig Scott (singer): Retirement from performing and later life

 Scott retired from performing in the late 1970s, saying "I couldn’t see myself doing that for the next 20 years".
 He became a music promoter.
 He then started New Zealand's first video rental business before managing Warner Brothers Video New Zealand for 15 years.

-Around the year 2000 Scott and his wife moved back to Dunedin.
+Around 2000 Scott and his wife moved back to Dunedin.
 They got into the property business, renovating houses.
 In the late 2000s they moved to the small Central Otago town of Arrowtown, becoming real estate agents there.